“The most beautiful in the world is, of course, the world itself.”–Wallace Stevens

 They’re exclusive to the tropical shola grasslands of South India and 46 out of 250 species of the Strobilanthes genus are found in India.
 While the majority of plants bloom in the twelfth year of the cycle, there is some flowering in the years before and following the main bloom.

 It’s no secret that India is a hub of rich shrubs that offer countless health benefits and are recognised by Ayurveda for their medicinal properties.
-The Kurinji flower is a wonderful flower and a reservoir of pharmacological properties.
-They’re known to possess antioxidants, antibacterial and anti-inflammatory properties.
+The Kurinji flower is a wonderful flower and it’s honey is a reservoir of pharmacological properties.
+They’re known to possess antioxidants and antibacterial and anti-inflammatory properties.

 The head of the botany department at St. Thomas College in Kerala, Jomy Augustine explains how an imbalance in the ecology of the Western Ghats could possibly threaten the survival and future of the Neelakurinjis and other Strobilanthes flower species.

 In the artful town of Munnar, their natural habitat, the Neelakurinji flowers can be sighted basking in all their glory.
+Munnar is a popular destination in Kerala and for good reason.
+Here you can spot the endangered Nilgiri tahr in Eravikulam National Park, enjoy boat rides in Mattupetty, go to the Tea Museum and witness the highest peak of South India, the Anamudi Peak (2700 m).
+However, the Kurinjis obviously steal the show.
 The purple pleasantness stretches from one end of the hill to as far as the eye can see.
 This ephemeral yet exquisite event is a marvel to tourists and residents alike.

-If you can’t seem to get enough of the Kurinjis, we have another stimulating destination for the nature-loving traveler in you.
+If you can’t seem to get enough of the Kurinjis, we have another stimulating destination for the nature-loving traveller in you.

 Even if you’re not a tree aficionado, the greenery and fresh air of the Kodaikanal forests will rejuvenate you like no other.
 Known as ‘the princess of hill stations’, this sea of greenery is located in the Dindigul district of Tamil Nadu and has a long history as a retreat and tourist attraction.
 With the woodlands appearing gloomy with dried cones and leaves, the sight of abundant pine trees welcoming you into their world is nothing short of nature’s prodigy.
 The forests are bordered by the foliage of hallucinogenic mushrooms known as ‘magic mushrooms’.